Academic and research units

 The Senate of College Councils works to advocate for student research on campus in a variety of ways, including co-sponsorship of Research Week.

-The dozens of other research-oriented student groups at UT maintain up-to-date contact information at Hornslink.
+Other research-oriented student groups at UT maintain up-to-date contact information at Hornslink.

 Research Units that Work with Undergraduates